scality/Zenko/docs/docsource/installation/prepare/setting_up_a_cluster.rst

 Setting Up a Cluster
 ====================

-While running Zenko on a single machine is desirable for certain use cases, a clustered operating environment is required for high-availability deployments.
+Most of the complexity of installing Zenko on a cluster involves deploying the cluster istelf.
+Scality supports MetalK8s_, an open source Kubernetes engine optimized for the Zenko use case, to manage cluster operations dynamically.
+While running Zenko on a single machine is desirable for certain use cases, a clustered operating environment is required for high-availability deployments, and even on single-node deployments, Kubernetes management is a necessity.

 If you can set up a Kubernetes cluster on your own, review the :ref:`General Cluster Requirements` and skip to :ref:`Install_Zenko`.
 Otherwise, download `the latest stable version of MetalK8s